Adam-Schubert/flashcards_app/README.md

 To use this React app, fork and clone the repository, and then run npm init and npm start in the command line.

-Among those who contributed to Adam Schubert's completion of this project was Jeff Baumgardt, a mentor in the Thinkful program.
+Speical thanks to Jeff Baumgardt, a mentor in the Thinkful program, who helped Adam complete this project.